SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ##### BLASTing against our remote database

-* Go into the `blastAnalysis` directory and run the blast by typing the following command :
+* Go into the `blastAnalysis` directory
+* Run the blast by typing the following command with the outfmt equals to 6 :

 {% highlight bash %}blastn –query fastaFile -db databaseFile –outfmt [0-11]  -out resultFile{% endhighlight %}